-- a.
-"Workforce Development Programs"

-- Short term non-credit instruction for entering an occupation, gaining industrybased certification, or engaging in professional development.

-- b.
-"Personal Enrichment Programs" -

-Instructional programs that are designed to support lifelong learning and personal interest.
-Special programs are designed for people in retirement and for youth.

-- c.
-"Youth Programs" Kids on Campus (KOC) & Teens on Campus (TOC): These programs are open to any youth between ages four through fifteen years of age.

-- d.
-"Adult Basic Education Program" -

-Programs include basic reading and math skills, as well as High School completion programs for adults.
+- 1. "Degree Programs" refer to Career and Transfer programs that lead to an associate degree.
+Degree Programs are generally 60 credits, unless otherwise specified. - 2.
+"Certificate Programs" refer to a sequence of specific credit courses resulting in a formal award of completion of up to 36 credits. - 3.
+"Letter of Recognition (LOR)" refers to an award for the completion of a series of specific credit courses comprised of six to 11 credits. - 4.
+"Industry-Based Certifications" refers to an independent third-party credential that is industry-accepted and results from a process whereby an individual's knowledge and/or skill in a particular area is verified against a set of pre-determined standards.
+Many credit and continuing education courses and programs prepare students for industry certifications that support or enable employment. - 5.
+"Workforce Development Programs" refer to short term non-credit instruction for entering an occupation, gaining industry-based certification, or engaging in professional development. - 6.
+"Personal Enrichment Programs" refer to instructional programs that are designed to support lifelong learning and personal interest.
+Special programs are designed for people in retirement and for youth. - 7.
+"Youth Programs" refer to Kids on Campus (KOC) & Teens on Campus (TOC): These programs are open to any youth between ages four through 17 years of age.
+There are some prerequisites. - 8.
+"Adult Basic Education Program" refers to programs including basic reading and math skills, as well as High School completion programs for adults.
 High School completion students must have been officially withdrawn from the secondary school system.
 The High School Diploma credential is awarded by the State of Maryland for successful completion of the GED Test or the National External Diploma Program.

-- e.
-"English as a Second Language (ESL)

-Program" This program is open to

-students who are 16 years old or older, who

-are non-native English speakers seeking to

-improve their language skills.
-There are three

-levels of ESL that include both credit and

-continuing education options.

-- "Basic ESL" Free classes for students who need to learn basic English for life and work.

-- ii.
-"Targeted ESL" Fee-based classes for students who have intermediate or higher level English proficiency.
-Courses focus on specific English skill development, to include listening, speaking, pronunciation, reading, writing, and grammar.
-Courses are designed to transition students from basic English to higher level English.

-- iii.
-"Academic ESL" Tuition-based classes for students with high intermediate proficiency in English.
-Courses focus on developing academic English proficiency to prepare students for the rigor of degree programs and/or professional communication. - 6.
-"Degree plan" refers to the plan that is developed in consultation with an academic advisor, required for all new students seeking a degree.
-The degree plan does not include developmental coursework that may be part of the student's academic pathway. - "College premises" means buildings or grounds owned, leased, operated, controlled, supervised, or temporarily used by the College. - "Workdays" means Monday through Friday and does not include weekends, holidays, scheduled breaks, or other days the College is closed.
+- 9. "English as a Second Language (ESL) Program" refers to a program open to students who are 16 years old or older, who are non-native English speakers seeking to improve their language skills.
+There are three levels of ESL that include both credit and continuing education options. - a.
+"Basic ESL" refers to free classes for students who need to learn basic English for life and work. - b.
+"Targeted ESL" refers to fee-based classes for students who have intermediate or higher level English proficiency.
+Courses focus on specific English skill development, to include oral, reading, writing, and grammar.
+Courses are designed to transition students from basic English to higher level English. - c.
+"Academic ESL" refers to tuition-based classes for students with highintermediate proficiency in English.
+Courses focus on developing academic English proficiency to prepare students for the rigor of degree programs and/ or professional communication. - E. "Degree plan" refers to the plan that is developed in consultation with an academic advisor, required for all new students seeking a degree.
+The degree plan does not include developmental coursework that may be part of the student's academic pathway. - F. "Prior Learning Assessment" refers to the evaluation of college-level or experience-based learning that an individual has achieved outside of the traditional classroom environment that can be used to demonstrate college-level learning for academic credit awards. - G. "College premises" refers to buildings or grounds owned, leased, operated, controlled, supervised, or temporarily used by the College. - H. "Workdays" refers to Monday through Friday and does not include weekends, holidays, scheduled breaks, or other days the College is closed.

 III.
-Enrollment Requirements and Steps for Credit Students
+Enrollment Process for Credit Students